veorq/cryptocoding/README.md

 Due to branch predictor stalls, this potentially reveals the chosen value via a timing side-channel.
 Since compilers have essentially unlimited freedom to generate variable-time code, it is important to check the output assembly to verify that it is, indeed, constant-time.

-##Avoid branchings controlled by secret data
+## Avoid branchings controlled by secret data

-###Problem
+### Problem

-If a conditional branching (<code>if</code>, <code>switch</code>, <code>while</code>, <code>for</code>) depends on secret data then the code executed as well as its execution time depend on the secret data as well.
+If a conditional branching (`if`, `switch`, `while`, `for`) depends on secret data then the code executed as well as its execution time depend on the secret data as well.

 A classical example is the [http://users.belgacom.net/dhem/papers/CG1998_1.pdf timing attack on square-and-multiply] exponentiation algorithms (or double-and-add for multiplication in elliptic curve-based cryptosystems).

 Secret-dependent loop bounds are a special case of this problem.

-###Solution
+### Solution

 Timing leaks may be mitigated by introducing dummy operations in branches of the program in order to ensure a constant execution time.
 It is however more reliable to avoid branchings altogether, for example by implementing the conditional operation as a straight-line program.
-To select between two inputs <code>a</code> and <code>b</code> depending on a selection bit <code>bit</code>, this can be achieved with the following code:
+To select between two inputs `a` and `b` depending on a selection bit `bit`, this can be achieved with the following code:
 <!-- from E. Kasper's ECC code, listing 1 in http://static.googleusercontent.com/external_content/untrusted_dlcp/research.google.com/en//pubs/archive/37376.pdf -->
 <!-- Changed int to unsigned.
 The C standard guarantees that negation of an n-bit unsigned x is 2^n - x; signed integers may have other interpretations, e.g. one's complement -->